Transcranial Brain Photobiomodulation – Laser for Fertility and overall well-being and mood.

 In this post, I will focus on brain photobiomodulation and how I think it may impact well-being and be beneficial to your reproductive health.

 There is growing evidence by using brain photobiomodulation with certain frequencies and wavelengths can aid in meditation, biohacking, and support general brain wellness.
 Using a frequency in the alpha range (example 10hz), is intended to lead to calming state and is associated with improved recovery, and is desirable for a resting brain state.
-Using a frequency in the gamma range (example 40Hz) is associated with the state of heightened awareness and mental focus.
+Using a frequency in the gamma range (example 40Hz) is associated with a state of heightened awareness and mental focus.

 Brain photobiomodulation is an up-and-coming field in neuroscience and brain stimulation.